Predicting throat cancer recurrence with a blood test

 Initially, there was no difference in E6 and E7 antibody levels between those patients who recurred and those who didn’t.
 All patients showed a decline in their antibody levels three months after treatment.

-That makes sense, says study author Matthew E. Spector, M.D., assistant professor of otolaryngology at the University of Michigan Health System.
+That makes sense, says study author Matthew E. Spector, M.D., assistant professor of otolaryngology at the University of Michigan.
 After three months, all or most of the cancer had been wiped out.
 Since oropharyngeal cancer almost never recurs three months after treatment, antibody levels declined in all the patients studied.

 “Most patients recur within the first two years, so the window to catch it is two years after treatment.
 Everyone’s level goes down over time, but some start to go up a little – and those are the ones we have to focus on,” Spector says.